White-Rabbit-Lab/browser-extension/docs/architecture/rfc/2025-08-11-type-safe-messaging-patterns.md

 ## Executive Summary

-This research evaluates type-safe messaging solutions for WXT browser extensions, comparing six major approaches: @webext-core/messaging, trpc-chrome, trpc-browser, custom tRPC v11 implementation, webext-bridge, and Comlink.
+This research evaluates type-safe messaging solutions for WXT browser extensions, comparing five primary approaches: @webext-core/messaging, trpc-chrome, trpc-browser, a custom tRPC v11 implementation, and webext-bridge.
+Comlink is covered as an adjunct for Worker offloading.
 Based on comprehensive analysis, **@webext-core/messaging** is recommended as the primary solution for its lightweight footprint, native WXT compatibility, and excellent TypeScript support.
 For teams requiring tRPC v11 features with minimal bundle size, a custom implementation inspired by webext-core's architecture offers an alternative path.
 Note that both existing tRPC-based solutions (trpc-chrome and trpc-browser) currently only support tRPC v10, not v11.

 **Target Audience**: WXT browser extension developers, AI agents implementing browser extension features, Frontend engineers